libbyschuknight/tid_til/tid.md

 # Today I Did

+##### 21 March 2016
+Today I have added specs for roles and parties.
+Creating pull requests and trying to make sense of how having different versions of our own gems.
+And when to merge master or not.

 ##### 20 March 2016

 Today I have been working on starting to create my Seido Guide for my karate.
 I have created a new Rails app, added bootstrap-sass and started developing it from the simple starter them of getbootstrap.com.